 nevertheless be felt by the impression they leave on the public

 areas of the embassy.
+All

 visible supporting columns are employed to generate space.
 They